UPPMAX/HPC-python/docs/day2/interactive.rst

    You have:

+   - learned a little about login nodes and compute nodes
+   - been introduced to the SLURM job scheduler
-   - seen how to use a compute node interactively, which differs between HPC2N, UPPMAX, LUNARC, and NSC (particularly between HPC2N and the others)
+   - seen how to use a compute node interactively, which differs between HPC2N, UPPMAX, LUNARC, NSC, and PDC (particularly between HPC2N (and PDC) and the others)
    - checked if we are in an interactive session
    - checked if we have booked the right number of cores
    - run Python scripts in an interactive session,